pantheon-systems/documentation/source/content/relaunch.md

 </Alert>

-## Before You Begin
+## Prepare for Relaunch
-- Log in to the new Pantheon Site Dashboard
+1. Log in to the new Pantheon Site Dashboard
-- Open a second tab for the old Pantheon Site Dashboard
+1. Open a second tab for the old Pantheon Site Dashboard
-- In a third tab, log in to the domain's DNS service provider (e.g., Cloudflare, Amazon Route 53, etc.)
+1. In a third tab, log in to the domain's DNS service provider (e.g., Cloudflare, Amazon Route 53, etc.)
-- Examine existing records pointing to Pantheon
+1. Examine existing records pointing to Pantheon
   <Partial file="standard-dns-config.md" />

   <Alert title="Note" type="info">